EVORA-project/evora-ontology/models/docs/genotype.md

 # Slot: genotype (genotype)

-_Genotype information that identifies organisms that cluster in phylogenetic trees, thus different clusters are distinct genotypes_
+_Genotype information that identifies organisms that cluster in phylogenetic trees, thus different clusters are distinct genotypes._